udaymenon/GettingAndCleaningData/CodeBook.md

    'xcombined' data.table in step 1 above.
 This vector is called 'allColumns' 3  identify subset of 'allColumns' that include columns which have 'mean' or 'std' in their name but excludes columns that have 'meanFreq' in their name.
 This vector is called 'meanORstdColumns'
-4. ompute a projection of the data.table 'xcombined' by extracting columns whose names are in 'meanORstdColumns' and call this new data.table 'xcombinedProj'
+4. compute a projection of the data.table 'xcombined' by extracting columns whose names are in 'meanORstdColumns' and call this new data.table 'xcombinedProj'
 5. clean up column names of 'xcombinedProj' by stripping out '()' and replacing '-' with '_'.
    This is done for better readability
 6. read input files y_train.txt, subject_train.txt, activity_labels.txt
 7. read input files y_test.txt, subject_test.txt
-8. combne train and test files for 'y' dimension into a single data.frame 'ycombined'
+8. combine train and test files for 'y' dimension into a single data.frame 'ycombined'
 9. combine train and test files for 'subject' dimension into a single data.frame 'subjectcombined'
 10. assign column name "activityid" to 'ycombined'